gitter-badger/ywam-firebase/README.md

 Change the config in index.html to use your own firebase connection.

 ## Deploy to Firebase hosting
-if you did not previously install firebase tools do so now `install npm install -g firebase-tools firebase-bolt`
+if you did not previously install firebase tools do so now.
+`sudo npm install -g firebase-tools firebase-bolt`

 cd into your project directory and run the command:
 `firebase login` then